The modern-day celebration of Easter in the UK is a mixture of pagan and Christian traditions with a sprinkling of commercialism.

 From the early 1800s, artificial eggs were made as gifts for Easter throughout Europe.
 Solid chocolate eggs also became fashionable in France and Germany around this time.
 However, the first hollow Easter eggs that most closely resemble what we enjoy today were invented and made in Bristol, by chocolatier J.S Fry & Son, in 1873.

-The company eventually merged with Cadbury’s, who launched their first Easter egg in 1875 and went onto design the iconic Cadbury’s Cream Egg.
+The company eventually merged with Cadbury’s, who launched their first Easter egg in 1875 and went onto design the iconic Cadbury’s Creme Egg.